Damchou/damchou.github.io/nth-year-student.md

 This is a game project for courses "_Introduction to Game Development Tools_" and "_Project Course on Game Development_" at the University of Turku.
 This was showcased in ICT Showroom 2021 (student project exhibition and competition) in Turku as a part of the latter course.

 I've been programming mechanics, designing and developing the UI, and fetched some free sound effects for the game.
+I had the most Unity experience in the team so I also helped others with Unity-related issues and basics.

+I learned to create more designer-friendly scripts for easier use of the inspector.
+UI was also my main focus in this project which improved my hierarchy-management (as the game was mostly UI, the hierarchy window was full of nested UI elements) and discovered Canvas Groups.
+This project improved my overall Unity expertise and I feel more confident using different aspects of Unity.

 ![NYS](images/nth-year-student2.png)